-More recently, we became interested in some new natural infections of nematodes by oomycetes, which are eukaryotic pathogens that are superficially similar to fungi although evolutionary distinct.
-Oomycetes are known to infect both animals and plants, causing losses in plant production and aquaculture and human disease.
+More recently, we became interested in some new natural infections of nematodes by oomycetes.
+Oomycetes are eukaryotic pathogens known to infect both animals and plants, causing losses in plant production and aquaculture and leading to human disease.
 However, animal infections by oomycetes have been relatively understudied due to the lack of experimentally tractable model hosts.
-To redress this, we are introducing C. elegans with its widely available resources as a host to study oomycete infections.
+To redress this, we are introducing C. elegans with its widely available resources as a model to study oomycete infections.
 We currently study how C. elegans detects the pathogen to mount the appropriate innate immunity response and how the pathogen counteracts this response to kill the nematode host.

 To answer these questions we use techniques ranging from functional genetics (e.g. CRISPR-Cas9 genome editing) and genomics (e.g. WGS, RNAseq) to developmental imaging (e.g. smFISH).